meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 # Questions

 -   Where do the data come from for Nutrition Facts labels?
 How many original databases are there (USDA, &#x2026;?) and how is the testing done?
+    -   Why are almonds sometimes listed as having as much as 22g carbs per 100, and sometimes as little as 3, even though they always taste the same?
-    -   As I remember, some databases calculate carbs by a convoluted subtraction method rather than measuring directly, and it&rsquo;s prone to error, can lead to leaving out carbs in meat, for one thing.
+    -   As I remember, some databases calculate carbohydrate by a lazy subtraction method rather than measuring directly, and it&rsquo;s prone to error.
+It can lead to leaving out carbohydrate content in meat.
 -   Which vitamins and minerals are safe to consume without limit?
     -   like C, B12, &#x2026; that seem to have no practical upper limit
     -   also check if consuming large quantities of these has effects on other vitamin needs